dpgg101/VulnLab/Watcher/Watcher.md

 Database changed
 ```

-Having foot in the database, we can poke into the `users` table hoping to find something interesting:
+Having a foot in the database, we can poke into the `users` table hoping to find something interesting:

 ```mysql
 mysql> select username,passwd from users;